3sztof/cloud_computing/README.md

 #### Todo
  - Try again to configure HPC and deploy a Python application there.
+ - Learn R statistics language and deploy the UC Berkeley Biostat cluster on AWS.
  - Make a comparison between parallel computing on a single machine and a cluster of cores - the result should be different depending on the complexity of the calculations.
 It is expected that the computing will actually take longer on the cluster in case of simple and short task (as the nodes have to communicate via sockets - that takes time).
 On the other hand, the more complex task should be much faster using a cluster such as HPC as the computation can be dissipated between many more cores than in case of a single machine.